rktbear/useful-notes/docker.md

 - `docker images`

 ### Starting a container

 When a container starts it executes it will execute a command and then terminate.
+Even if a container is terminated it's not removed.

+Provide a name for the container otherwise it's difficult to reference with other commands.

 Start a container without any commands (depends on `CMD` in Dockerfile):
 - `docker run -n <container_name> <image_name>`